-It’s a full-blown simulation of an adventure park, filled with real locations and attractions you would experience in Disneyland.
+It’s a full-blown simulation of an adventure park filled with real locations and attractions you would experience in Disneyland.
 Of course, walking around a theme park without doing anything would quickly become boring.
 Thankfully, Disneyland Adventures offers plenty of stuff to keep you busy.
 You can interact with famous Disney characters, ride the attractions, and pursue collectibles.

-In a way, the game is even better than the real theme park.
-Instead of meeting people dressed in Disney character costumes, little gamers can see characters themselves.
+In a way, the game is even better than the actual theme park.
+Instead of meeting people dressed in Disney character costumes, little gamers can see the characters themselves.
 They look and sound as if they were plucked straight from the cartoons.
 The characters often give the player tasks and quests to complete.

 Although these aren’t too challenging, they’re very engaging and create an authentic atmosphere.
 The rides are presented in a full mini-stage game format.
 In other words, instead of watching an animation of the protagonist riding a rollercoaster, you’ll have to avoid obstacles and collect items on the way.
 Last but not least, the game can be played together with a friend, which enhances the realism of the theme park experience.
 The second player simply tags along on autopilot, though.